Mardhav6/Collaborative-Canvas/README.md

 2. Build-time injection: Set `SERVER_URL` environment variable during build
 3. Runtime global: Set `window.SERVER_URL` in the HTML
 4. Default: Same origin as the client

-## 🐛 Known Limitations

-- Global undo/redo is linear and affects the most recent visible operation (no per-user undo)
-- Long sessions can accumulate many strokes; consider implementing compaction
-- Eraser uses `destination-out` blending; subtle differences may appear across browsers
-- No authentication; user identity is ephemeral per session
-- Canvas state is stored in JSON files; for production, consider using a database

 ## 🤝 Contributing